mrlesmithjr/ansible-openstack-old/README.md

       - name: ext-net #Name to be assigned to the nework
         admin_state_up: true #Whether the state should be marked as up or down
         provider_network_type: flat #The type of the network to be created, flat, gre, vxlan, vlan, local
         provider_physical_network: external #The physical network which would realize the virtual network for flat and vlan networks.
+Defined in openstack_neutron_bridges.
         provider_segmentation_id: #The id that has to be assigned to the network, in case of vlan networks that would be vlan id, for gre the tunnel id and for vxlan the VNI
         router_external: true #If 'yes', specifies that the virtual network is a external network (public)
         shared: false #Whether this network is shared or not